 A low noise amplifier in RF receivers is used to boost the incoming signal prior to the frequency conversion process.
 This is important in order to prevent mixer noise from dominating the overall front end noise performance.
-The LNA is a two-stage amplifier and has a nominal gain of 23dB at 900MHz.
+The LNA is a two stage amplifier and has a nominal gain of 25dB at 434MHz.
 The LNA has a dc feedback loop, which provides bias for the LNA.
 The external capacitor C26 decouples and stabilizes the overall dc feedback loop, which has a large low frequency loop gain.
 Figure 8 shows the input impedance of the LNA.
-Input matching is very important to get high receive sensitivity.